 Hulu’s ‘Dance Moms: A New Era’ chronicles the journey of coach Glo Hampton as she guides her group of young dancers from Studio Bleu through the Junior Elite Competition.
 The show captures the intense competitiveness of the dance world and the dedication required to succeed, highlighting the experiences of both the girls and their mothers.
 Among the participants were Audrey and Tammi Brudner, whose relentless pursuit of perfection was impressive and surprising.
-As Audrey took on the role of leader and most skilled dancer in the group, the series delved into the vulnerabilities and rewards that come with such a position.
+In the second season, they faced many personal challenges but battled them one by one and became each other’s support system.

 Audrey Brudner was the most senior dancer in the group, a status further solidified by the fact that she had been training with Glo Hampton since she was just 5.
 Glo and Audrey’s mother, Tammi Brudner, were best friends, and Glo even lived in the basement of their house.
 Their close relationship led many other mothers to question whether Audrey was receiving preferential treatment and if any biases were at play.
 The then-12-year-old suffered an injury before a regional competition, causing great concern for her mother and Glo.
 However, neither was willing to give up on her.
 As Audrey recovered, she was allowed to perform a solo.